-Final Exam (Pursuing Paris)
+Midterm and Final Exams (Pursuing Paris)

-The final exam aims at evaluating the students' understanding of the lectures and visits through the venue of an in-class essay consisting of a comprehensive and comparative analysis of a set of historic and current events relating specifically to the overarching themes of the course.
+The midterm and final exams aim at evaluating the students' understanding of the lectures and visits through the venue of an in-class essay consisting of a comprehensive and comparative analysis of a set of historic and current events relating specifically to the overarching themes of the course.
+The midterm will cover course material from the first five weeks, and the final will cover course material from the last six weeks of the semester.